MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/error-design.md

 }
 ```

-### MSAL Error Goals
+### MSAL error goals

 - Provide diagnostics to the user and for tickets that can be used to track down bugs or client misconfigurations
 - Detect errors that are transitory and can be retried
 - Allow the user to identify certain errors that the program can respond to, such a informing the user for the need to do an enrollment

-## Implementing Client Side Errors
+## Implementing client-side errors

 Client side errors indicate a misconfiguration or passing of bad arguments that is non-recoverable.
 Retrying isn't possible.

-These errors can simply be standard Go errors created by errors.New() or fmt.Errorf().
+These errors can simply be standard Go errors created by `errors.New()` or `fmt.Errorf()`.
 If down the line we need a custom error, we can introduce it, but for now the error messages just need to be clear on what the issue was.

 ## Implementing Service Side Errors